makhtardiouf/weather_monitor/README.md

-# Makhtar
+# Makhtar Diouf 20171125
+This project is a demo frontend application for querying weather-related data (file wheater.php) provided by GiteSoft.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4, and uses the latest Angular: 5.0.3.

 ## Development server

+cd makhtar-frontend

+* Run the weather backend app
+php -S localhost:9200 &

+* Serve the frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+ng generate component weather

 ## Build